Siguza/siguza.github.io/PAN/index.md

 The last point is crucial.
 When you think of `--x` memory in userland, what the system sees is really `r--/--x` memory (in kernel/userland notation).
 But it's all good, PAN should see that userland has execute permission and prevent the access... ah who am I kidding, we all know it's broken at this point.

-Memory access checks, including PAN, are handled by `AArch64.CheckPermission()` as gives in the ARMv8 manual.
+Memory access checks, including PAN, are handled by `AArch64.CheckPermission()` as given in the ARMv8 manual.
 This is the relevant part, PAN is handled in the last three lines, and I've highlighted the problematic part.

 ![AArch64.CheckPermission pseudocode][img4]